Global Ease of Living Index: a machine learning framework for longitudinal analysis of major economies: Methodology

 \subsection{Sub-indices}

-We need to create the sub-indices using available data and indexes to create the Global Ease of Living Index where we review the quality of life over time for selected countries, Therefore, we create four sub-indices as follows.
+We need to create the sub-indices using available data and indices to create the Global EoLI, where we review the quality of life over time for selected countries.
+Therefore, to ensure indicators were standardised before dimensionality reduction to ensure comparability across scales, four sub-indices were created as follows.